-Article 9(1)(c)
+Article 9(1)(c) - Commercial Confidentiality

-59. As outlined above, I consider that the best way to achieve a fair and comprehensive outcome in relation to the appellant's request is to remit the decision in light of my findings on the "environmental information" issue, rather than reaching a conclusion on the applicability of article 9(1)(c).
+49. As outlined above, I consider that the best way to achieve a fair and comprehensive outcome in relation to the appellant's request is to remit the decision in light of my findings on the "environmental information" issue, rather than reaching a conclusion on the applicability of article 9(1)(c).
 That being said, the applicability of any grounds for refusal contained in article 9(1)(c) and, should be considered afresh as part of the remittal.
-The "commercial and industrial confidentiality" protected by article 9(1)(c) must not only be provided for by law, it must also protect a "legitimate economic interest".
-Article 10(4) of the Regulations makes it clear that grounds for refusal should be interpreted on a "restrictive basis" and it should therefore be considered whether time constraints might apply to information concerning a transaction which, at this juncture, was entered into over 10 years ago.
-It may be the case that sufficient grounds still exist and that the public interest served by disclosure is outweighed by the interest served by refusal but I would remind the parties that if article 9(1)(c) continues to be relied upon with respect to the information concerned, then the requirements of the AIE Regulations must be substantially and procedurally adhered to, including by carrying out the balancing exercise required by article 10(3) and (4) of the AIE Regulations and by providing the appellant with sufficient reasoning for any decision reached in this respect (see Right to Know CLG v An Taoiseach (No. 2) [2018] IEHC 372, paragraphs 67-71 and 106).
+The "commercial and industrial confidentiality" protected by article 9(1)(c) must not only be provided for by law, it must also protect a "legitimate"

+economic interest".
+Article 10(4) of the Regulations makes it clear that grounds for refusal should be interpreted on a "restrictive basis" and it should therefore be considered whether time constraints might apply to information concerning a transaction which, at this juncture, was entered into over 15 years ago.

+50. It may be the case that sufficient grounds still exist and that the public interest served by disclosure is outweighed by the interest served by refusal.
+I would remind the parties that if article 9(1)(c) continues to be relied upon with respect to the information concerned, then the requirements of the AIE Regulations must be substantially and procedurally adhered to, including by carrying out the balancing exercise required by article 10(3) of the AIE Regulations and by providing the appellant with sufficient reasoning for any decision reached in this respect.